Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Electromagnetic signatures of r-process nucleosynthesis

-\paragraph{Thermalization efficiency.} At early times the ejected material very dense and the energy produced by radioactive decay, except neutrinos, is completely reabsorbed.
-However, as the density decreases an increased fraction of the energy is lost and cannot be used to drive a thermal electromagnetic emission.
-Hence, one normally introduces a time dependent thermalization efficiency that corrects the energy produced by radioactive processes~\citep{barnes16}.
-The efficiency depends on bulk properties of the ejecta like mass and velocity as they determine the evolution of the density.
-It also depends on the presence of magnetic field and its geometry.
-Furthermore, it varies with the decay product and time evolution of the heating at each particular decay channel~\citep{Kasen.Barnes:2018}, i.e.\ whether we have a statistical distribution of decaying nuclei or a heating dominated by a few isotopes which is probably more appropiate for late times.
+\paragraph{Thermalization efficiency.} At early times the ejected material is very dense and the energy produced by radioactive decay, except for neutrinos, is completely reabsorbed.
+However, with decreasing density an increasing fraction of the energy is lost, which is incorporated normally via a time dependent thermalization efficiency of the energy produced by radioactive processes~\citep{barnes16}.
+This efficiency depends on bulk properties of the ejecta like mass and velocity as they determine the evolution of the density.
+It also depends on the presence of magnetic fields and their geometry.
+Furthermore, it varies with the decay product and time evolution of the heating for each particular decay channel~\citep{Kasen.Barnes:2019}, i.e.\ whether we have a statistical distribution of decaying nuclei or a heating dominated by a few isotopes, which is probably more appropriate for late times.
 Earlier works considered the thermalization of $\gamma$-rays~\citep{Hotokezaka.Wanajo.ea:2016} and were later extended to consider charged particles~\citep{barnes16}.
-This work has been recently extended to the case of a few decays dominating the heating~\citep{Kasen.Barnes:2018,Wu.Barnes.ea:2018}.
+This has been recently extended to the case of a few decays dominating the heating~\citep{Kasen.Barnes:2019,Wu.Barnes.ea:2019}.
 Qualitatively one finds that the thermalization efficiency for $\gamma$-rays decreases very rapidly and becomes negligible on timescales of a few 10's of days.
-The thermalization efficiency for changed particles and particularly alphas and fission products remains substantial at late times.
-This makes kilonova light curves rather sensitive the heating contribution of alpha decays and fission~\citep{barnes16,Rosswog.Feindt.ea:2017,Wu.Barnes.ea:2018,Zhu.Wollaeger.ea:2018,Vassh.Vogt.ea:2018}.
+The thermalization efficiency for charged particles, and particularly alphas and fission products, remains substantial at late times.
+This makes kilonova light curves rather sensitive to the heating contribution of alpha decays and fission~\citep{barnes16,Rosswog.Feindt.ea:2017,Wu.Barnes.ea:2019,Zhu.Wollaeger.ea:2018,Vassh.Vogt.ea:2019,Giuliani.Martinez-Pinedo.ea:2019}.